smartdevicelink/sdl_evolution/proposals/0340-atf-selenium-support.md

 ### Scope Of Test Scripts

 ATF has a very large collection of tests that are implemented with varying design patterns.
 It is hard to gauge the scope of how much work it would take to make every ATF test compatible with the Selenium WebDriver.
 The author suggests that the initial implementation of this proposal covers basic smoke test cases such as registering an app, activating an app, displaying some data, and performing some sort of button press type interactions.

+It should be noted that not all test cases will be possible.
+ATF's simulated HMI has the ability to define error responses and behavior that the Generic HMI does not have.

 ### Architecture Diagram